hexbatch/apple-core/v1/docs/layers-overview.md

 job metrics can be queried, only users who have the job-read role can use this

+job metrics allow hooks to be added to allow for events below

+# Events

+  Events hook into the job metrics, and allow users to set up url callbacks with changes to things that they see

+# Format

+  Will convert a token set to html , or markdown.
+Other formats can be added as plugins for that project

 # Boards

 There can be both general discussion chat rooms and review area.
 Some chat rooms can have upvotes.